-Is important to have early prenatal check-ups to promote a healthy pregnancy and to help the mother be physically and emotional prepared for the birth of her child.
+Is important to have early prenatal check-ups to promote a healthy pregnancy and to help the mother be physically and emotionally prepared for the birth of her child.

 There is a greater risk of birth problems for the mother and child if the mother’s health is not monitored during the pregnancy.

 Some issues that can create risk factors that can impact having a healthy pregnancy and a healthy baby are diabetes, hypertension, being overweight, drug/alcohol use, all types of tobacco use, being exposed to communicable and sexually transmitted diseases, living in a domestic violence situation, and being a very young mother; less than 18 years of age.

 Care Management for High-Risk Pregnant Women (CMHRP) is a voluntary program to offer assistance and support to pregnant women in Duplin County.
 Services are provided at no cost.
 The goals of CMHRP are:

 - To link women to community resources.

 - To improve pregnancy outcomes by identifying and addressing problems such as transportation, medical care, pregnancy counseling, and encouraging healthy behaviors.

-- To provide education on pregnancy, parenting and caring for new baby.
+- To provide education on pregnancy, parenting, and caring for new babies.

 - To empower women to develop a reproductive life plan and improve their own health.